originphp/framework/docs/utilities-cache.md

 ### Enabling and disabling the cache

-Sometimes you will need to disable the cache, when you do we use the NullEngine and your program can work as normal.
+Sometimes you will need to disable the cache, when you disable we switch the engine to the `NullEngine` and your program can work as normal.

 ```php
 Cache::disable();
 Cache::enable();
 ```

 ## Installing Cache Engines

 The command line instructions have been tested with Ubuntu 18.x.